newrelic/newrelic-auth-rs/README.md

 ## Getting Started

-See the [top level module](./src/lib.rs) documentation for details.
+See the [documentation](https://newrelic.github.io/newrelic-auth-rs/) documentation for details.

 ## Support